pangenome/odgi/README.md

 sudo apt install build-essential cmake python3-distutils python3-dev libjemalloc-dev
 ```

-after installing the required dependencies, clone the `odgi` git repository recursively because of the many submodules
+After installing the required dependencies, clone the `odgi` git repository recursively because of the many submodules
 and build with:

 ```